mithril-security/.github/profile/README.md

 ## 🏠 Who are we?

 Mithril Security develops a data protection and privacy solution for AI analysis.
-We help developpers, AI engineers and companies to protect their sensitive data when leveraging AI SaaS solutions, enabling them to innovate quickly while preventing leakage risks.
+We help SaaS vendors, developers and companies to protect their sensitive data when leveraging SaaS solutions, enabling them to innovate quickly while preventing leakage risks.

 We are experts in Confidential Computing, a cybersecurity technology we use to ensure that data sent to our APIs remains encrypted from end to end.

 ## 🔐 Protect data at all times

 Our main project is:

-- [BlindAI](https://github.com/mithril-security/blindai), open-source solution to query and deploy AI models while guaranteeing data privacy.
+- [BlindBox](https://github.com/mithril-security/blindbox), our open-source solution to deploy and query SaaS applications while guaranteeing data privacy.

 We're also working on :
 - [Confidential Computing Explained](https://github.com/mithril-security/Confidential_Computing_Explained), a series of beginner-friendly tutorials to learn how to implement confidential computing solutions.
+- [BlindAI](https://github.com/mithril-security/blindai), an open-source solution to query and deploy AI models while guaranteeing data privacy.
 - [BastionLab](https://github.com/mithril-security/bastionlab), an access-control privacy framework to do remote data exploration and AI training.

 ## ⭐ Show your support